 Procedure for MRI Whole Spine

-Sedation may be offered for patients with severe pain or claustrophobia.
+Sedation may be used for patients who experience extreme discomfort, anxiety, and claustrophobia.

 MRI Sequences Used in Whole Spine